 Stuck without Practice

-So we need to develop a practice that releases these attachments, that creates the space for the insights that bring bliss.
-Many of these spiritual experiences with bliss do not discuss the need for practice, becoming stuck is not what new seekers want to hear about - sometimes getting stuck is not something these bliss people find out about.
-And if they don’t hear about it during the bliss they might not hear about it when they need it - when they are stuck.
+Why does this happen?
+Because in a sense our consciousness is full so we are not ready (have space) for new insights with accompanying bliss.
+What our consciousness is full of is conditioning - conditioning that is full of attachments and clingings to ego and suffering.
+Some new insights can come in but we need to develop a practice that releases these attachments to conditioning, that creates the space for further insights that can bring bliss.
+Many of these spiritual experiences with bliss on the internet inspire but do not discuss the need for practice, becoming stuck is not what new seekers want to hear about - sometimes getting stuck is not something these bliss people have yet found out about.
+And if seekers don’t hear about it during the bliss they might not hear about it when they need it - when they are stuck.

 What Human Practice is for?